How to Build or Buy a Shipping Container Home

 Shipping container homes have gained popularity and come in various designs and color combinations.
 You’ve probably been dreaming or considering owning one after seeing it on TV, or reading about it online or seeing one in person.

 But is this home right for you?
 There are many benefits to owning a container home.
-First, it’s very eco-friendly; by reusing the metal, you’re saving and lowering the demand for natural resources.
-Also, you’re preventing the containers from being melted down, which saves a massive amount of energy.
+First, it’s very eco-friendly.
+By reusing the metal, you’re saving and lowering the demand for natural resources.
+You’re also preventing the containers from being melted down, which saves a massive amount of energy.
 Secondly, it can be built quickly and affordably.
-On average, it takes seven months to build a container home; at the very least, the total cost could range from $20,000-60,000, depending on your design.
-Third, shipping container homes are very sturdy and can withstand natural disasters such as hurricanes, tornadoes and earthquakes.
-Lastly, if insulated correctly, it can keep you warm in the winter and cool in the summer .
+On average, it takes seven months to build a container home.
+At the very least, the total cost could range from $20,000-60,000, depending on your design.
+Third, shipping container homes are very sturdy and can withstand natural disasters such as hurricanes, tornadoes, and earthquakes.
+Lastly, if insulated correctly, it can keep you warm in the winter and cool in the summer.

 Building a shipping container home makes homeownership more attainable.
 Most container homes are built in rural areas, and some people choose to live off the grid in them.
 If you want something affordable and eco-friendly, then a container home is right for you.